-These strawberry marshmallows are perfect for a pink-themed party for the birthday girl.
+These strawberry marshmallows are perfect for a pink-themed or Valentine's Day party.

 - Vegetable oil or cooking spray, for pan